autarch/blog.urth.org/content/posts/2011-09-05-conference-code-of-conduct-considered-crucial.md

 The focus on sexual harassment is a little singleminded, however.
 Codes of conduct should not be framed to serve particular interests, or they run the risk of condoning other equally important kinds and contexts of harassment by omission.

 I think it does more social good to maintain and uphold a single, inclusive definition of harassment.
 To that end, perhaps harassment should be defined by reference rather than by value.
-For example, a code of conduct might refer to <a href="http://en.wikipedia.org/wiki/Harassment" rel="nofollow ugc">http://en.wikipedia.org/wiki/Harassment</a> ... which tries to be comprehensive, inclusive and extensible as new forms of harassment are invented.
+For example, a code of conduct might refer to <http://en.wikipedia.org/wiki/Harassment> ... which tries to be comprehensive, inclusive and extensible as new forms of harassment are invented.

 **Dave Rolsky, on 2011-09-06 13:55, said:**
 @Rocco: I think sexual harassment is the focus because that's the issue that has come up a lot in the past year or so.
 There have been a number of specific incidents related to sexual content in presentations and harassment of female attendees.